If you're in Year 10 at school and you're reading this post, then you're probably about to start looking for work experience ideas.

 We’ve all heard the six degrees of separation theory right?

 The theory goes, that everyone is only six contacts away from another person, by way of introduction.
 This means that if you speak to six people about your work experience idea, at least one of them will be able to hook you up with an opportunity.

-Before you do start making enquiries though, make sure that you have a really good CV and cover letter written and ready to send of.
+Before you do start making enquiries though, make sure that you have a really good CV and cover letter ready to send.
 For more advice about how to apply for work experience, we suggest you read our post How to Find Work Experience.

-If you find yourself struggling to come up with work experience ideas on your own, then you might want to start looking for structured work experience programmes.
+If you're struggling to come up with work experience ideas on your own, then you might want to start looking for structured work experience programmes.

 A lot of the larger companies in the UK offer structured work experience placements to school students, however, competition can be tough.

-Most large companies will ask you to complete an application form rather than just sending your CV, so you need to make sure that you take the time to write a really good job application – a half-hearted effort just won’t cut it.
+Most large companies will ask you to complete an application form rather than just sending your CV, so you need to make sure that you take the time to write a really good job application.
+Read our list of things to boost your CV.

 Most of these placements require you to complete an application form, so make sure you put your best foot forward and double check your application for spelling or grammar issues.